softwarepub/hermes/docs/source/tutorials/automated-publication-with-ci.md

 ### Configure GitLab CI to automate publication

+Copy the Zenodo sandbox token you just created into a new [GitLab CI variable](https://docs.gitlab.com/ee/ci/variables/#for-a-project) called `ZENODO_TOKEN`.

 Copy the [template file for GitLab to Zenodo Sandbox publication](https://github.com/hermes-hmc/ci-templates/blob/main/gitlab/hermes-ci.yml) into your project to `.gitlab/hermes-ci.yml`.